 Your doctor will give us information and documentation about why you need the service.
 Arkansas Total Care will look to see if the service is covered and that it is appropriate.
 Arkansas Total Care will make the decision as soon as possible, based on your medical condition.
+Your provider should request a non-urgent Prior Authorization at least five calendar days before the service is needed.

-Prior Authorizations for non-urgent services can be made within two business days of Arkansas Total Care getting all the information we need to complete our review of the service.
+Prior Authorization decisions for non-urgent services will be made within two business days of Arkansas Total Care getting all the information we need to complete our review of the service.
 Your doctor will get a letter if the service is approved or denied.
 For urgent services, a decision will be made within one business day after Arkansas Total Care gets all information needed to complete the medical necessity review.